lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 You can also use :ref:`Google calendars<Google Calendar Tool>` in courseware.

-.. _Get the Google Document Embed Code:
+.. _Obtain the Google Document Embed Code:

 **********************************
-Get the Google Document Embed Code
+Obtain the Google Document Embed Code
 **********************************

 Before you can add a Google document to your course, you must publish the